burakberkkeskin/crtforge/README.md

 ## Overview

-This tool is for creating cert chain that has root, intermediate and application with zero config.
+With no configuration, this utility generates a certificate chain that includes root, intermediate, and application certificates.

-You can easily create multiple fullchain certs for multiple applications.
+👉🏻 You can act as your own local certificate authority for self-hosted home lab apps.
+Simply create a number of app certs under the same root CA.

+👉🏻 For development purposes, you can easily generate a large number of full-chain certificates.

 ## Install

-You can download the binaries from the release page.
+The binaries can be downloaded from the release page.

-To install, simple run the commands below:
+Simply execute the following commands to install crtforge:

 ```bash
 sudo curl -L -o /usr/bin/crtforge https://github.com/safderun/crtForge/releases/download/v1.0.0/crtforge-$(uname -s)-$(uname -m) && \